thenoursehorse/risb/docs/tutorials/self-consistent.md

 You have built the self-consistent loop for
 {{RISB}} and solved a (not so simple) interacting fermion problem.
-The code in `LatticeSolver` is not much more complicated than what you have done.
+The code in :py:class:`risb.solve_lattice.LatticeSolver` is not much more complicated than what you have done.
 You should now easily be able to mofify, implement, and contribute to any parts in the library.
 You also now understand the basic ingredients needed for most self-consistent procedures in much more sophisticated codes for {{DFT}} and {{DMFT}}.